-- Hard to account for obs. variations with a pure technological, marginal-product story - One popular view: US today = working rich get their marginal product (globalization, superstars); Europe today (& US 1970s) = market prices for high skills are distorted (social norms, etc.)

-\rightarrow very naïve view of the top labor market...

-& very ideological: we have zero evidence on the marginal product of top executives; social norms can also go the other way...
+- Hard to account for observed variations with a pure technological, marginal-product story - One popular view: US today = working rich get their marginal product (globalization, superstars); Europe today (& US 1970s) = market prices for high skills are distorted downwards (social norms, etc.) - → very naïve view of the top labor market... - & very ideological: we have zero evidence on the marginal product of top executives; it could well be that prices are distorted upwards...

-- Another view: grabbing hand model = marginal products are unobservable; top executives have an obvious incentive to convince shareholders & subordinates that they are worth a lot; no market convergence because constantly changing corporate & job structure (& costs of experimentation) - → when pay setters set their own pay, there's no limit to rent extraction... unless confiscatory tax rates at the very top (memo: US top rate (1m\$+) 1932-1980 = 82%) (no more fringe benefits than today)
+- Another view: grabbing hand model =

+marginal products are unobservable; top

+executives have an obvious incentive to

+convince shareholders & subordinates that

+they are worth a lot; no market convergence

+because constantly changing corporate & job

+structure (& costs of experimentation)

+- → when pay setters set their own pay, there's no limit to rent extraction... unless confiscatory tax rates at the very top

+(memo: US top rate (1m\$+) 1932-1980 = 82%) (no more fringe benefits than today)